zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 #### client.set(key, val)
 #### client.set(obj)

 Set data in the UI asynchronously.
-For a complete list of all paths supported check out our [Feature parity status]() page.
+For a complete list of all supported paths, check out our [Feature parity status]() page.

 ##### Arguments